Ballavpur Wildlife Sanctuary & Deer Park: A Complete Guide

 By Road

-The sanctuary is located just 3 km from the Santiniketan campus of Visva-Bharati.
-If you are in Santiniketan, the easiest way to reach it is by hiring a local auto-rickshaw or a “toto” (e-rickshaw).
-The journey is short and scenic.
-For those driving from Kolkata, the distance is approximately 165 km.
-The drive takes about 4-5 hours via NH19 and SH7, and the roads are generally in good condition.
+The sanctuary is conveniently located just 3 km from the Visva-Bharati campus in Santiniketan.
+The easiest and most popular way to get there from within the town is by hiring a local auto-rickshaw or a “toto” (an e-rickshaw).
+The journey is brief and pleasant, offering glimpses of rural Bengal’s landscape.
+For those travelling from Kolkata, the sanctuary is approximately 165 km away.

 By Rail

-The nearest major railway station is Bolpur (BHP).
-It is well-connected to Kolkata (Howrah and Sealdah stations) with several daily trains like the Santiniketan Express and Ganadevata Express.
-From Bolpur station, the Ballavpur Wildlife Sanctuary is about 5 km away.
-You can easily find auto-rickshaws and cycle-rickshaws outside the station to take you directly to the park entrance.
+The nearest major railway station is Bolpur (station code: BHP).
+This station is very well-connected to Kolkata’s main terminals, Howrah and Sealdah, with several daily trains.
+Popular choices include the Santiniketan Express, Ganadevata Express, and Howrah-Bolpur Kaviguru Express.
+From Bolpur station, the Ballavpur Wildlife Sanctuary is only about 5 km away.
+You can easily find auto-rickshaws, cycle-rickshaws, and totos waiting outside the station to take you directly to the park’s entrance for a reasonable fare.

 By Air

-The nearest airport is the Kazi Nazrul Islam Airport (RDP) in Durgapur, about 60 km away.
-From the airport, you can hire a taxi to reach Santiniketan, which takes around 1.5 to 2 hours.
-The Netaji Subhas Chandra Bose International Airport (CCU) in Kolkata is another option, from where you can proceed by road or rail.
+The nearest airport is the Kazi Nazrul Islam Airport (RDP) in Durgapur, situated about 60 km from Santiniketan.
+After landing, you can hire a pre-paid or app-based taxi to reach your destination, a journey that takes around 1.5 to 2 hours.

 Timings and Entry Fee